 The CIES has four research programme areas - Environmental Governance; Climate Change, Energy and Innovation; Resources and Development; and Agrarian Environment and Food Systems, whose activities are centered around:

 The CIES' mission is to conduct high-level academic research to improve the quality of decision making in public and private spheres.
 This goal is achieved by creating a platform for researchers to conduct interdisciplinary research on the environment, by providing training to PhD students in specialised areas of research and by disseminating research results through outreach activities targeted to academic experts and policymakers.

 CIES is part of a number of academic networks and partners with academic institutions and stakeholders worldwide.
 Located in the heart of International Geneva, CIES regularly hosts workshops and conferences that bring together researchers and policy-makers.

-The CIES organises a seminar series in resource and development economics and interdisciplinary lunch seminars.
+The CIES organises a seminar series in resource and development economics, interdisciplinary lunch seminars, and internal research meetings.